fede-da/SwiftFirstProjects/LabelSwapping/Readme.txt

 Actor 3 : Router

-Router takes input packets from senders (startpoint or other routers), reads packets data and forward them on the right ports.
+Router takes input packets from senders (startpoint or other routers), reads packets data and forwards them on the right port.

 Last actor : EndPoint